numynox/talasius/content/info/activities/brescia/index.en.md

 ![Piazza della Loggia](img/brescia/piazza-loggia.jpg)

 ## Culture
 For museums, we recommend the [**Santa Giulia Museum**](https://www.bresciamusei.com/en/museums-and-venues/santa-giulia-museum/).
 Housed in a monastery, it tells the story of the city from pre-Roman times to the present day, with exhibitios changing every year.
-The mosaics of an old Roman house and the treasure of the Langobards are probably the highlight of the permanent exhibit.
+The mosaics of an old Roman house (Domus Ortaglia) and the treasure of the Langobards are probably the highlight of the permanent exhibit.

 ![Santa Giulia Museum](img/brescia/santa-giulia.jpg)